-Professor Emile Peynaud (1912-2004), one of the most famous degustators, writes in his multiple-edition standard work "High school for wine connoisseurs" the following: The statement that something sweet is an objective statement; it characterizes the product in question.
-To say that, for example, a cup coffee enough or not enough sweet; is a subjective utterance; she is personal; it depends on the drinking habits and taste of a person.
-But if one says that sugar tastes unpleasant; that one abhors everything that is sweet, then one expresses an affective opinion.
+Professor Emile Peynaud (1912-2004), who is one of the most famous tasters, writes the following in his standard work "High School for Wine Experts": The statement that something is sweet is an objective statement; it characterizes the product in question.
+To say that for example a cup coffee be enough or not enough sweet; is a subjective expression; she is personal; it depends on a person's drinking habits and taste.
+But if you say that sugar tastes unpleasant; that you loathe everything that is sweet, you express an affective opinion.

-As an exemplary example of an extremely different rating, the grading of the red wine from Château Pavie mentioned in the 2003 edition, by Robert Parker 96/100 points and from Jancis Robinson 12/20 points were awarded.
-Below is the formula for converting the points between the 20s and 100s system.
-Accordingly, Robinson's 12/20 points equate to 76/100 points - that means a "simple wine without mistakes".
-Parker's 96/100 points are a "world-class wine".
-However, the two have not tasted from the same bottle.
-Two bottles For different reasons, they can very well have quality differences, which can be considered as bottles variance designated.
+As an example of an extremely different evaluation, the rating of the red wine from Chateau Pavie of the 2003 vintage mentioned by Robert Parker 96/100 points and by Jancis Robinson 12/20 points were awarded.
+Below is the formula for converting the points between the 20 and 100 system.
+Accordingly, Robinson's 12/20 points correspond to 76/100 points - that means a "simple wine without mistakes".
+Parker's 96/100 points mean "great world-class wine".
+However, the two did not taste from the same bottle.
+Two bottles can have quality differences for different reasons, what one as bottles variance designated.

-One tastes a wine to determine its quality for different reasons.
-As part of an official audit, it is determined by professional inspection bodies, among other things, whether the wine complies with the wine law requirements.
-This is, for example, in the award of the Official test number (Germany) and State test number (Austria) for quality wines the case in addition to the analytical examination by means of chemical and technical aids also just one sensory (organoleptic) takes place through the sensory organs.
-Another reason may be a contest in which different wines are tasted, rated and after the result awarded become.
+A wine is tasted to determine its quality for various reasons.
+As part of an official inspection, professional control bodies, among other things, determine whether the wine meets the wine law requirements.
+This is for example when awarding the Official test number (Germany) and State test number (Austria) for quality wines the case where in addition to the analytical testing using chemical and technical aids sensory (organoleptic) through the sensory organs.
+Another reason can be a competition in which different wines are tasted, rated and ranked awarded become.
 The third reason can be purely private.
-Either to educate yourself, to enjoy wine with friends and to talk about it or to find the best value for money when buying a wine.
-However, the criteria are very similar, but in any case they must be well defined and known beforehand so that all tasters are based on the same basis.
+Either to further educate yourself, to enjoy wine with friends and to talk about it, or to find the best value for money when buying wine.
+However, the criteria are very similar, in any case they must be precisely defined and known beforehand so that all tasters start from the same basis.

 Wine with more or less

-Neutral plain wine,
+Neutral simple wine,

 10 - 11.9

-2 - 2,9
+2 - 2.9

 Cleaner, as harmonious as possible, at best

-3 - 3,4
+3 - 3.4

-Remarkable wine with personality,
+Notable wine with personality,